AlexMoreo/pydci/README.md

 python cross_domain_sentiment.py
 ```

+The script will download the dataset the first time it is invoked.
 The script produces a result CSV file containing the classification accuracy for each (source,target) domain combination (in the case of cross-domain, also for each fold), and some timings recorded during the execution (time took to extract pivots, to project the feature spaces, to fit the classifier, and to annotate test documents).
-The script displays a summary of the accuracy when it finishes.
+A summary of the classification accuracy is displayed when it finishes.
 The order of appearance of the tasks is the common order followed by most papers, that is:

 ```
 method                       DCI(cosine)